TheBobPony/MSEdgeTweaker/README.md

 2. Run the downloaded script as Administrator then you will see the list of options.
 Follow the on-screen instructions.
 3. Enjoy!

+# Features
+- Administrator Check: Ensures the script is run with administrator privileges.
+- OS Version Check: Confirms the script is run on Windows 10 or newer.
+- Domain Check: Determines if the device is joined to a domain and provides alternative options.
+- Comprehensive Menu: Provides a variety of configuration options for Microsoft Edge.
+- Logging: Implements logging with a timestamp, maintaining logs for up to 7 days.
+- Apply All Option: Allows applying all configurations in one go, ensuring each option is executed only once per run.
+- Undo Changes: Option to undo all changes made by the script.

 # TO DO
 - [-] Setup a dedicated domain for this project for use with PowerShell.
 (Done, see method 1)
 - [-] Add checks to determine the device is domain joined or not.
 (Done, it now checks and gives user alternative option if they're domain joined)